Wolverine leads at Big Rock midpoint

 When the tournament began Monday, seven blue marlins were landed and five of those spent time on the leaderboard.
 Since Monday, there have been no changes to the blue marlin division and Thursday looks like a lay day since high winds are building offshore.

 Wolverine, captained by Rocky Hardison, Beaufort, maintained its lead halfway through the tourney with a 588.9-pound blue marlin that was landed Monday by angler Cory Ziegler.
-Donna Mae, captain James Luihn, Vero Beach, Fla., holds down second place with a 569.9-pound blue marlin reeled in by angler Conner Pirrung.
+Donna Mae, captain Joe Webb, Anna Maria Island, Fla., holds down second place with a 569.9-pound blue marlin reeled in by angler James Luihn.

 Sweetums captain Pete Rae, Plano, Tx., led the tournament initially with a 545.1-pound blue marlin caught by Scott DeWolf.
 Sweetums captured the Level V Fabulous Fishermen prize of $531,250 for being the first boat to land a 500-pounder in the tournament.